tditmars/power-outage-analysis/README.md

 | MN            | MRO           | East North Central |             1.2 | warm               | severe weather     | nan                     |              1740 |              250 |               250000 |         10.43 |   5.97034e+06 |       2.67353e+06 |          1.09203 |           4873 |             2.2 |  5.48959e+06 |          73.27 |      1700.5 |           18.2 |         8.40733 |            5.47874 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00  |

 ### Univariate Analysis

+We began our exploratory data analysis by examining the distributions of various single columns through visualizations made with `plotly`.

 <iframe
 src="assets/cause_category_distribution.html"
 width = '800'
 height='600'
 frameborder='0'
 ></iframe>

+We first created the above histogram of the counts of outages in the dataset labeled with various cause categories.
+The key takeaway from this visual was that severe weather and intentional attacks were by far the most common causes of the power outages documented in our dataset.

+Once we had gotten a sense of the most frequent causes of the outages in our dataset, we wanted to get a sense of the relevant scale and severity of the outages.
+We identified three potential response variables of interest- '`CUSTOMERS.AFFECTED`', '`DEMAND.LOSS.MW`', and '`OUTAGE.DURATION`'- which we thought characterized the impact of an outage.

 <iframe
 src="assets/customers_affected_distribution.html"